protonail/leveldb-jna/README.md

 ## Demo

-leveldb-jna is used in these applications or libraries:
+leveldb-jna is used in these applications and libraries:

 * [Keylord](http://protonail.com/products/keylord) - cross-platform GUI application for key-value databases.